OpenCloning/OpenCloning-submission/docs/index.md

     | pYTK002      |      65109 |          | Chloramphenicol | A / 2 |             |
     | pYTK003      |      65110 |          | Chloramphenicol | A / 3 |             |

-    > Note how the columns `category` (see above what category represents) and `description` (the relevant that the plasmid contains) are empty.
-We cannot get this information from AddGene 😢, and you may have to fill those by hand, but we can sometimes get this information from the publication, see the example below.
+    > Note how the columns `category` (see above what category represents) and `description` (the name of the part that the plasmid contains) are empty.
+We cannot get this information from AddGene 😢, and you may have to fill those by hand, but we can sometimes get this information from the publication, see next section.

-2. Make a copy of the [submission template](https://docs.google.com/spreadsheets/d/1Oooxchf1NBEnNgzqXbsoeTGa1fzuU0AsPR56HB5zBEo/edit?usp=sharing)📋.

 3. Load the tsv file you downloaded into the submission template:
    * Go to the `Sequence` sheet in the example submission, select the cell `A2`.